Pensilina14/bullet-ballet/README.md

 If the given version contains the jar:

-- In the terminal run the command : java -jar bullet-ballet-all.jar
+- In the terminal run the command : java -jar bullet-ballet-all.jar (!IMPORTANT!
+In order to work you should run the jar in the ~/bullet-ballet directory)

 In alternative: